Basic Biomedical Sciences

 Overview

-View More About Biomedical Sciences
+View More About Basic Biomedical Sciences

-Admission to the four Ph.D. degree programs in the biomedical sciences is by application to the core program in basic biomedical science at SLU.
+Admission to the three Ph.D. programs in the biomedical sciences is by application to the core program in basic biomedical science at SLU.
 This interdisciplinary offering is intended for all students interested in biomedical research and/or teaching careers.
 Its objectives are to provide students with a strong foundation in all aspects of basic biomedical science and the freedom to explore diverse research opportunities during the first year of training.

 The first-year curriculum combines lectures, small group discussion sessions, and seminars to develop self-confidence and familiarity with a breadth of biomedical science and technology that spans the disciplines of anatomical, biochemical, cellular, molecular, developmental, genetic and physiological sciences.